-Knee replacement is a surgery to relieve knee pain and improve mobility of the knee, most often in people with arthritis of the knee.
+Knee replacement is a surgery to relieve pain and improve mobility, most often in people with arthritis of the knee.
 Most knee pain is caused by one of the following types of arthritis:

 The knee joint is made up of three bones: the lower end of the thighbone, the upper end of the shinbone, and the kneecap.
 The bone surfaces where these three bones touch are covered with smooth cartilage that protects the bones and enables them to move easily in the joint.

 Knee replacement surgery does not actually involve replacing any structures of the knee.
-It is a “resurfacing” procedure, in which only the surface of the bones is replaced with metal, plastic, and/or ceramic.
+It is a “resurfacing” procedure, in which only the surface of the bones is replaced with metal, plastic or ceramic.

-Total knee replacement surgery typically involves the following steps listed in this patient education guide.
-The materials used may vary.
+Total knee replacement surgery typically involves the following steps:

 - Damaged cartilage surfaces at the ends of the thighbone and shinbone are removed along with a small amount of bone underneath the cartilage.